uSwitch

 How to reduce unnecessary ventilation

-Warm air is often lost because of windows being left open.
-It isn't usually necessary to open a window for ventilation, that's because in modern windows trickle vents take care of ventilation needs, and in many older homes there are wall vents that allow air to circulate.
+While you need to keep your home well-ventilated, warm air is often lost because of windows being left open.
+It isn't usually necessary to open a window for ventilation because in modern windows trickle vents take care of ventilation needs, and in many older homes there are wall vents that allow air to circulate.
 If you find you need to open your windows to get rid of excess heat, then you probably need to turn down your room thermostat.

 Five top kitchen ventilation tips